justinrgarrard/world-of-naevis.net/docs/more/feats/index.md

 >
 > *Requirements: Strength 13, Not a Fighter*
 >
-> Choose one of the following:
+> You gain proficiency in a Fighting Style and one of the following:
 >
+> * Proficiency in shields
-> * Proficiency in shields, two weapons, and one type of armor
+> * Proficiency in armor
-> * Proficiency in a Fighting Style
+> * Proficiency in two weapons
 >
 > The armor proficiency you gain is the lightest armor you are not currently proficient in.
 When you next level up, you can choose to gain a level in Fighter.